ViGeng/EventHPE/README.md

 pip install opendr==0.78
 pip install opencv-python==4.1.1.26

-tar -xvf your_file.tar.gz # how to uncompress the provided data
+tar -xf your_file.tar # how to uncompress the provided data

+pip install opendr-toolkit
 ```